rubel75/BerryPI/tutorials/tutorial2/readme.txt

 1.4 Run BerryPI using python

-$ berrypi -k6:6:6
+$ berrypi -k 6 6 6

 Here BerryPI program is running for the case (GaAs) located in the current directory.
-6:6:6 means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.
+6 6 6 means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.

 Note: k-mesh in BerryPI should not necessarily be identical to that used in the SCF cycle